winglang/wing/rfcs/epic-todo-app-compiler.md

   clear_tasks.invoke();
   try {
     tasks.remove_tasks("fake-id"); // should throw an exception
-    assert(false) // this code should not be reachable } catch (e) {
+    assert(false); // this code should not be reachable } catch (e) {
     assert(true) // redundant, keeping it here to show the intent of the code }